nodeshift/nodeshift/README.md

 Default Enrichers will also create a default Service and DeploymentConfig when none are provided.

-The default port value is 8080, but that can be overriden with the `--deploy.port` flag.
+The default port value is 8080, but that can be overridden with the `--deploy.port` flag.

-You can also override this value by provideding a .nodeshift/deployment.yaml resource file
+You can also override this value by providing a .nodeshift/deployment.yaml resource file

 #### Resource Fragment Parameters